 Admin users can configure SSO in FullStory under Settings > Account Management > SSO.
 Click Configure SSO to get started.

 Enter your Connection Name.
 The Connection Name may be shown to unauthenticated users during the log-in process, so choose something intuitive like “Your Company Name SSO.”

 Next, copy and paste the information provided–including the SSO URL, Audience URL/Entity ID, and Request Signing Certificate–into your IdP to generate a metadata.xml file.
 Then, copy and paste the contents of your IdP-generated metadata.xml file into FullStory to complete the configuration.

 After you configure SSO, customize your settings under Settings > Account Management > SSO.

 In the Domains and Certificate section, a FullStory admin can list their email domain.
 If additional email domains need to be added, a teammate with the additional domain must be invited and granted admin access to add the additional domain.

 After adding email domains, if any user enters a known domain that requires SSO, the FullStory standard login page will recognize this and redirect that user to your SSO login page.

 Requiring SSO for all teammates

 When SSO is initially configured, it defaults to “optional” mode.
 In optional mode, users can log in with a FullStory username and password or with SSO.
 At any time, your FullStory admin can toggle on “Require SSO for all teammates.”
-Once enabled, all users will be required to log in with SSO and users will no longer be able to log in with their usernames and passwords.
+Once enabled, all users with a Standard, Admin, Architect or Umbrella Manager seat type will be required to log in with SSO and users will no longer be able to log in with their usernames and passwords.

 Enabling just-in-time seat provisioning